 This distinguished and dedicated accounting scholar brought organizational and social analysis into research on accounting institutions.
-Born in 1944 at Stoke-on-Trent, Britain, his interest in accounting was initiated at an early age by an uncle who was an accountant and by the public attention to accounting and business development in the economic reconstruction of Britain following World War II.
+Anthony George Hopwood was born on May 18, 1944 at Stoke-on-Trent, Britain.
+His interest in accounting was initiated at an early age by an uncle who was an accountant and by the public attention to accounting and business development in the economic reconstruction of Britain following World War II.

 Upon graduation from Hanley High School in 1962, he entered the London School of Economics and Political Science.
 Here he pursued a broad range of studies but concentrated in accounting under the direction of William Baxter, Harold Edey and Basil Yamey.
 His excellent performance was rewarded with various awards and scholarships, including the Raynes Undergraduate Prize for the best overall student performance in the first year.
 He graduated in 1965 with first class honors.
 Upon graduation, he was award a Fulbright Fellowship to study at the University of Chicago’s Graduate School of Business.

 A Ford Foundation Doctoral Fellowship and an Arthur Andersen Fellowship in Accounting enabled him to remain at the University of Chicago for a Ph.D. following his M.B.A.
 It was a time of rising interest in empirical research fostered by David Green and other Chicago faculty and supported by the newly established Journal of Accounting Research.
 A course on organizational theory taught by Paul Goodman led him to a new way to study accounting and to a doctoral dissertation based on two years of field research in a Gary, Indiana, steel mill.
 The study also set in motion a career-long dedication to organizational and social analysis of accounting institutions.